Vegan Butter Cookies

 Electric Mixer – this can be a hand mixer or a stand mixer.
 You can use a wooden spoon and stir a lot if you don’t have a mixer.

-Large Piping Tip – You will need a very large piping tip like the Wilton 8B.
+Large Piping Tip – You will need a very large piping tip, like the Wilton 8B.
 You can also use the Ateco 849 or Wilton 1M tips.

 How to make vegan butter cookies

-Step 1 – Take butter out of the fridge about 45 minutes before baking to allow it to come to room temperature.
+Step 1 – Take the butter out of the fridge about 45 minutes before baking to allow it to come to room temperature.

 Step 2 – Preheat your oven to 375° F (190° C).